- How were collected data used?

 - Was there a gender requirement on the target sample for the study?

-The data are currently being analyzed to assess the operational, fatigue, safety, and health impacts of the two restart provisions (i.e., a 1-night rest period versus a 2-night rest period) on CMV drivers.
-The study team is also analyzing the safety and fatigue effects of the restart provisions on participating drivers who had less than 168 hours between their restart periods and those who had at least 168 hours between their restart periods.
-After all data are stripped of personally identifiable information (PII), they will be integrated into a public-use data set.
+The data were analyzed to assess the operational, fatigue, safety, and health impacts of the two restart provisions (i.e., a 1-night rest period versus a 2-night rest period) on CMV drivers.
+The study team also analyzed the safety and fatigue effects of the restart provisions on participating drivers who had less than 168 hours between their restart periods and those who had at least 168 hours between their restart periods.
+All data were stripped of personally identifiable information (PII) and were integrated into a public-use data set.

-Upon completion of analysis, and before being released in a public-use data set, these data will be divested of personally identifiable information (PII), de-identified, and then reviewed by an Institutional Review Board (IRB) for compliance with Federal, departmental, and ethical guidelines.
+Upon completion of analysis, and before being released in a public-use data set, these data were divested of PII, de-identified, and then reviewed by an Institutional Review Board (IRB) for compliance with Federal, departmental, and ethical guidelines.

 No. Videos will not be made available to the public.